SPT-Mod-Dev/SPT-Mod-Dev/README.md

    - Build Cost IC: 0.20 IC -> 0.15 IC per click
  - Anti-Tank Equipment 2 piercing: 90->80
  - Anti-Tank Equipment 3 piercing: 120->100
+ - Fixed a bug where penalty to defense/breakthrough from enemy air superiority was effectively 0% (now -25%).
+   - See 3.13.7 for intended penalty curve.

 #### Soviet Union
  - Boris Stetchkin now land scientist for his work on the Tsar Tank